-The battery connectors are a standard 2-pin JST connector and match batteries sold by Spark Fun.
+The battery connectors are a standard 2-pin JST connector; you can purchase suitable batteries from the any vendor selling Altus Metrum products.
 These batteries are single-cell Lithium Polymer batteries that nominally provide 3.7 volts.
 Other vendors sell similar batteries for RC aircraft using mating connectors, however the polarity for those is generally reversed from the batteries used by Altus Metrum products.
 In particular, the Tenergy batteries supplied for use in Featherweight flight computers are not compatible with Altus Metrum flight computers or battery chargers.

-Check polarity and voltage before connecting any battery not purchased from Altus Metrum or Spark Fun.
+Check polarity and voltage before connecting any battery not purchased from Altus Metrum.